gearglow/ReptiliaWithATwist/The List.md

 "Ooh, I _like_ you!"
 Ginny exclaimed with a grin.

-"You are a bit young for me, I think," Anna said, smirking.
+"You are a bit young for me, I think," Anna said, deadpan.

 Ginny blushed.